smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

     ```

     > **Note**: If you have multi-factor authentication, you will need to create a personal access token when using the cloud shell.
-Reference the following link for help with setting up a GitHub personal access token to use for authenticating `git` with your GitHub account: ```https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token ```.
+Refer the following link for help with setting up a GitHub personal access token to use for authenticating `git` with your GitHub account: ```https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token ```.

     > **Note**: Once you have your personal access token, retry the above command, use your token as the password.